Stallapane/Portfolio-Projects/EDA/readme.md

-# World Population Data Analysis
+# World Population Exploratory Data Analysis

 Welcome to the **World Population Data Analysis** project.
 In this project, we analyze the global population dataset to understand trends, distributions, and correlations in population growth across different countries and continents over time.